 Tickling my face to keep me from sleeping;

 It’s odd what you remember.
 The

-Way someone sits, might as well be a signature,
+Way someone sits might as well be a signature,

-Or holds their head when they’re sad,
+How they hold their head when they’re sad,

 How their legs cross, and when they’re anxious